Mike Newell (footballer): Controversies

 Following a match against Queens Park Rangers on 11 November 2006 Newell criticised female assistant referee, Amy Rayner, using sexist comments, and later apologised.
-He also criticised the chairman of Luton Town FC, Bill Tomlins.
-For this he was reprimanded by his club, which publicly disassociated itself from the comments concerning Rayner.
+He also criticised Luton chairman Bill Tomlins.
+For this he was reprimanded by his club, which publicly disassociated itself from Newell's comments concerning Rayner.

-Following a match against West Bromwich Albion on 12 January 2007 Newell criticised the influence of foreign players in English game, stating that it was "going soft."
-This was after an incident in which Luton midfielder David Bell appeared to be fouled, play continued and West Brom went on to not only equalize minutes before the end, but to claim a last gasp winner to leave Luton empty handed.
+Following a match against West Bromwich Albion on 12 January 2007, Newell criticised the influence of foreign players in the English game, stating that it was "going soft."
+This was after an incident in which Luton midfielder David Bell appeared to be fouled, play continued and West Brom went on to not only equalise minutes before the end, but to claim a last gasp winner to leave Luton empty handed.

-In February 2010, five months after Newell's sacking from Grimsby Town, he began court proceedings to sue Grimsby and John Fenty, claiming he was owed £53,845.61 in loss of earnings as well as claiming a drunk Fenty had slammed a chair on the floor and pulled on Newell's tie following his final game in charge.
-The two parties eventually settled out of court and agreed on a sum of £5000, with Newell's eventual reason for being sacked revealed as gross misconduct.
+In February 2010, five months after Newell's sacking from Grimsby Town, he began court proceedings to sue Grimsby and John Fenty, claiming he was owed £53,845.61 in lost earnings as well as claiming a drunk Fenty had slammed a chair on the floor and pulled on Newell's tie following his final game in charge.
+The two parties eventually settled out of court and agreed on a sum of £5,000, with Newell's eventual reason for being sacked revealed as gross misconduct.

 In May 2019, Newell's former Grimsby player Paul Linwood appeared on the "I Had Trials Once" podcast on Spotify.
-In the interview Linwood spoke about his time at Grimsby Town during the 2009–10 season.
-Linwood said that he and other players never took to living in Grimsby and alleged that the team was full of alcoholics.
-He claimed that the club's biggest mistake was sacking Newell who had joined in with the drinking culture at the club.
+In the interview Linwood spoke about his time at Grimsby during the 2009–10 season.
+Linwood said that he and other players never took to living in Grimsby and alleged that the team was "full of alcoholics".
+He claimed that the club's "biggest mistake" was sacking Newell who had joined in with the drinking culture at the club.

 Corruption allegations

-Newell caused a huge stir in the footballing world, when he claimed that corruption was rife in transfer deals.
+Newell caused a huge stir in the footballing world when he claimed that corruption was "rife" in transfer deals.
 In particular, he claimed that he had been offered "bungs" or bribes by football agents and agreed to name the offending parties when called upon by the FA.
 As a result, an enquiry was launched by the FA and was headed by Lord Stevens, a former Metropolitan Police commissioner.
 On 20 December 2006, Stevens presented his preliminary report, which found that, although the level of corruption within English football was not as high as had been anticipated, there were several causes for concern, and 17 transfer deals were still subject to further scrutiny.